Early registration. A special advisement and early registration

 this requirement.
 Students who have not passed both parts of the test by the

-time they have earned 45 semester credit hours must take remediation each
+time they have earned 45 semester credit hours must take the appropriate skills

 semester of enrollment until they have passed both parts.
-Remedial courses for
+Regents' Skills courses for

 these students are RGTE 0198 for those who failed reading and RGTE 0199 for